LiorSilberman/JaMoveo/README.md

     npm start
     ```

-## Usage
+## Usage (Localhost)
 - Register as a new user: Visit the signup page at http://localhost:3000/signup.
 - Login: After registering, log in at http://localhost:3000/login.
+- Admin Sign Up: To register as an admin, visit http://localhost:3000/admin/signup.
-- Admin login: To register as an admin, visit http://localhost:3000/admin-login.
+- Admin login: To register as an admin, visit http://localhost:3000/admin/login.

 ### For Admin Users
 - **Create a rehearsal session:** From the admin main page, you can create a new session and begin the song search process.